 Tunneling in any environment can be tricky.
-Add North coast weather and a remote project site now and now it gets really interesting.
+Add North coast weather and a remote or tunneling projects site now and now it gets really interesting.

 On any tunneling project there are many different long lead items that must be addressed.
 As Arrowsmith is not a designer we are not involved in the design issues of the Tunnel Boring Machine (TBM) or any of the geotechnical concerns.

 We do however become involved in the constructability, access and mobilization activities that become critical to any remote projects success.

 Questions like how do we get up there?
 Where is the camp?
 What are the roads like?
 These might seem second nature to anyone in an urban centre but in the middle of the remote northern coastal mountain ranges of British Columbia, these do not always have simple answers.

 Arrowsmith will engage with survey crews, geotechnical engineers and civil engineers to develop access planning, site staging and site laydown areas for everything associated with remote activities.
 This would include pioneer and construction crew camps, waste management systems, potable water and electrical generation and vehicle and heavy equipment fuel supply and storage.

 Often these sites already have skidder tracks or other back country trails that can be improved to function as access roads.
 In the cases where these don’t exist, we go back to the principles of the basic road prism, weight and width of the heaviest vehicle and lastly length.